Bellis perennis alba

 A British native Symphytum which can be found dotted around the British Isles, without being common.
 Not often offered by nurseries.

-Creamy lemon-yellow flowers appear from April to June.
+Lovely creamy lemon-yellow flowers appear from April to June.
 Forms a good sized clump without being invasive.
 Grow in fertile soil in full or light shade for best results.
+Excellent drought tollerance once established.

 Loved by the common carder bumble bee, the honey bee and the red mason bee.